Lenya59/kuber/README.md

 ## Upgrade master and node packages

 ⋅⋅3.
-Prepare each node for maintenance, marking it unschedulable and evicting the workloads:.
+Prepare each node for maintenance, marking it unschedulable and evicting the workloads:

 ```shell
 kubectl drain $NODE --ignore-daemonsets